 We really enjoy getting to know our patients and their families at the first visit.
 Our office is a place of joy and inspiration, and we love sharing the Quest Ortho experience.
-To reduce the time spent doing paperwork and increase face time with Dr. Mo, we encourage you to complete a short but necessary form ahead of time by clicking here.
+To reduce the time spent doing paperwork and increase face time with Dr. Mo, we encourage you to complete a short but necessary forms to the left, ahead of time.

 We also really appreciate it if you could bring your dental insurance information with you if applicable, along with any x-rays or other dental records you might have.
 If you currently use any dental devices such as retainers or nightguards, be sure to bring those in with you as well.

 By the end of your first visit with us, you can expect to have a thorough understanding of your dental condition, know the right time to start treatment, and understand the available options and the pros and cons of each.

 Building a great smile takes teamwork.
 Once braces are on, we will give you an in-depth tutorial on oral hygiene with braces and other helpful tips to make your treatment go as smoothly as possible.
 You will get a brand new oral hygiene kit with toothbrushes and floss designed just for braces.